tml/cadmus/src/Chapter-4/Part VI: Accepting user input.md

 ```java
 Scanner myScanner = new Scanner(System.in);
 ```
-Note: ‘myScanner’ is just a random name chosen for this example; any valid name will do.
+Note: `myScanner` is just a random name chosen for this example; any valid name will do.

 iv)	Store user input inside a variable.
 Let’s take a string for example.
 In this case, we would first, declare a new String:
 ```java